Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 of the documentation lives near the code being changed.
 There are 3 levels of pieces to the normal documentation structure in terra.
 The first is the rst files in the ``docs/apidocs``.
 These files are used to tell sphinx which modules to include in the rendered documentation.
-The contain 2 pieces of information an internal reference[1][2] to the module which can be used for internal links inside the documentation and an ``automodule`` directive [3] used to parse the module docstrings from a specified import path.
+This contains 2 pieces of information- an internal reference[1][2] to the module which can be used for internal links inside the documentation and an ``automodule`` directive [3] used to parse the module docstrings from a specified import path.
 For example, the dagcircuit.rst